n0uur/oal-management/README.md

 - AWS IAM User permission allow to access resource `DynamoDB`, `EC2`, `VPC` and `ELBv2`
 - Pre-created `VPC` with minimum 2 `Public Subnet`
 - Website application with `User Data` that using `HTTP` port `80`
+- Internet connection what can be connect to AWS console

 #### Setup
 1. Clone this repository (aka.
 Download)